 Achieving a Single Enterprise System at Johns Hopkins

 The implementation of Epic at Johns Hopkins and the establishment of a true enterprise system has taken several years.
-By July 2016, we will have a single, unified EMR across our ambulatory and inpatient care settings, with the exception of Johns Hopkins Medicine All Children's Hospital.
+By July 2016, we will have a single, unified electronic medical record across our ambulatory and inpatient care settings, with the exception of Johns Hopkins Medicine All Children's Hospital.
 The rollout is scheduled as follows:

 Johns Hopkins Medicine is growing closer to meeting the institutional goal of “one patient, one record” with the final phase of the Epic rollout completed in the inpatient units and ancillary applications at Johns Hopkins Bayview Medical Center.
 The Johns Hopkins Hospital inpatient applications and the Kennedy Krieger Institute are scheduled to go live in Epic in July 2016.

 Johns Hopkins Bayview Medical Center Ambulatory Go Live - Completed